-The massive fish in question were purchased in a market where they were destined to be dinner in the very near future.
+The massive fish in question were purchased in a market where they were destined to be dinner very soon.
 Instead, they were released into the water surrounding the temple with a wish from their benefactors, and they grew large with their freedom and fat with the gifts of food from temple visitors.